Fifa says survey shows majority of fans back more frequent World Cups | Malay Mail

 Fifa said in a statement that “there are considerable differences between the so-called traditional markets and the developing football markets” and said that younger fans were more open to change.

-The organisation said that it would publish full details of the survey and added that an expanded survey involving 100,000 people in more than 100 countries was currently underway.
+The organisation said an expanded survey involving 100,000 people in more than 100 countries was currently underway.

 Uefa president Aleksander Ceferin has threatened a European boycott of the World Cup should the plans go ahead against his organisation's wishes.